TurnkeyLedger/TLDex/README.md

   <li>python3 manage.py runserver</li>
 </ul>

-5.Open a browser and navigate to http://localhost:8000 you should see the TLdex home page
+e.Open a browser and navigate to http://localhost:8000 you should see the TLdex home page

-tbd

 II.
-Access the DEX platform from the web server:
+Accessing the DEX platform

-You can access the DEX platform via the link http://gastonmg.pythonanywhere.com where it is hosted.
-The PythonAnywhere platform is a platform as a service (PaaS) running on the cloud and serves as a public host for web applications developed with python frameworks (Django in our case).
+You can access the DEX platform on your localhost or via the link http://gastonmg.pythonanywhere.com where it is publicly hosted in the cloud paltform PythonAnywhere.
+PythonAnywhere is a platform as a service (PaaS) running on the cloud and serves as a public host for web applications developed in python frameworks (e.g Django).
 For more information please visit the website https://www.pythonanywhere.com

 III.
-Testing the application:
+Using the application:
+Once you are on the DEX plateform, please follow the next steps:

 1. Sign up a new account: you need to signup using and email and password